wanghmin/wanghmin2.github.io/content/publication/chen-2013-mfa/index.md

   structure (i.e., a cloth layer, an air layer, and an inner body layer), such as pillows, comforters, down jackets, and stuffed toys.'
 summary: Real-world cloth exhibits complex behaviors when it contacts deformable bodies.
-In this paper, we study how to improve the simulation of cloth-body interactions from three perspectives: collision, friction, and air pressure.
+In this paper, we study how to improve the simulation of clothbody interactions from three perspectives: collision, friction, and air pressure.
 tags:
 - air permeability